Let’s start with the big-time tax consequences.

 3.

-Dealers deduct the loss as an ordinary loss.
+Dealers deduct losses as ordinary losses.

 4.